ElteHupkes/flutter-bmi-calc/README.md

 What I ended up with is, I suspect, quite different from what the course is doing (I'm returning to it after finishing this README).
 - I'm using [provider](https://pub.dev/packages/provider) since it appears to be an important pattern in Flutter, and I wanted to try it out.
+Some of the `Consumer`s are inside of extracted widgets, which made the code cleaner in this case, but is probably not great if you'd want to user those widgets for something else.
 - No local color definitions, everything is themed.
 It was really quite a mess to figure out how to do that correctly, and I'm not sure I'm all the way there.
 To some extend it [probably just is kind of a mess](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit#).
+- For the weight / age controls, I implemented custom buttons that increment / decrement the corresponding properties with increasing speed when held, so you can just press and hold to rapidly change the property.
+Also see [my answer on StackOverflow](https://stackoverflow.com/a/69977924/358873).
 - Since I was theming anyway, I figured I'd add light / dark mode support (following the system setting).
   Dark mode is the one in the supplied design, light mode uses something, well, light.